- Fiancé visa requirements

 If you believe that the Home Office made a genuine mistake, such as not taking a document or some information into consideration, the best option is an administrative review.
 Your application will be reconsidered by another immigration official with the administrative review.

-In some cases, you might also have the option of a full legal appeal.
-Our team of Manchester immigration lawyers can offer full support with the appeal process, including legal representation at the full hearing before the tribunal.
+In some cases, you might also have the option of a full legal appeal under immigration rules.
+Our team of Manchester immigration lawyers can offer full support with the appeal process, including viability of such a route for you, and legal representation at the full hearing before the tribunal.

-However, owing to the fact that you have already applied for a Fiance Visa, which has many similar requirements to the Spouse Visa, the process of applying for the Spouse Visa should be easier to manage.
+However, owing to the fact that you have already applied for a fiancé visa, which has many similar requirements to the spouse and fiance visa requirements, the process of applying for the spouse visa should be easier to manage.

 Comprehensive immigration advice tailored to your circumstances and goals.